GChristensen/deepfloyd_if_lab/README.md

 A: The advanced options allow to pass any supported argument values to the corresponding stages in the pipeline.
 For example, if you need to set aug_level to 0.2, specify aug_level=0.2 in one of these fields.
 The arguments are separated by commas.

->Q: I want to generate pretty anime girls with big cat ears using DeepFloyd IF, applying different character LoRAs.
-How long do I need to wait until this functionality becomes available?

-A: At first, it is necessary to wait until [A100s](https://en.wikipedia.org/wiki/Ampere_(microarchitecture)) will be available for $100/unit in used hardware stores, so anyone can get about a dozen of them to create LoRAs for DeepFloyd IF.

-Then someone should prepare a dataset of several millions of high-quality reasonably-labeled anime images without problems with copyright and the availability of such content.
-The rest is to train an anime base model that is not overfitted and does things just right.
-Assuming that this model should be available free of charge, it is pretty easy to estimate the time needed to wait for its general availability.

->Q: I want a feature X, REST API, and a plug-in system.
-Will they be implemented?

-A: Probably, I would be able to work on this if I get enough donations to buy a new laptop with 128 GB of RAM and RTX 4090.
-This may not happen in the next 10000 years.

->Q: For educational purposes only, I need to generate images of routine alien reproductive activity with AZC/BZC-chromosome
-> alien individuals placed by the sides and CZC-chromosome individuals in between.
-Is it possible, given
-> the superior linguistic abilities of DeepFloyd IF?

-A: Unfortunately, it is not possible.
-DeepFloyd IF was trained with some lacunas in the knowledge of such topics.
-Moreover, it has a built-in safety filter that sometimes blurs random images which it considers too hot or hateful.
-It seems, that DeepFloyd license prohibits any tinkering with this filter.

 >Q: How this application is licensed?

 A: This repository does not contain executable code derived from DeepFloyd IF and uses it as a library.
 It is licensed under BSD.
 Please remember that you may use DeepFloyd IF 1.0 only for personal research purposes due to its own license.

->Q: Wow!
-Your WebUI boosts my productivity fivefold.
-I know how it is hard to build
-> software, and how much time is required to maintain it.
-Where I can send you some GWEI for thanks?

-A: It is <a href="https://link.depay.com/AXgtLB6v1Iqx1Ufmnh7Hf">here</a>.
-Thank you.